 - Isola Madre: Isola Madre is the largest island in Lake Maggiore.
 It houses a stunning palace with a tropical garden, where white peacocks run free.

 - Angera: The imposing medieval fortress in Angera overlooks the lake.
-It is worth visiting the palace’s interior to see the beautiful fourteenth and fifteenth-century frescoes, as well as the Doll Museum.
+It's worth visiting the palace’s interior to see the beautiful fourteenth and fifteenth-century frescoes, as well as the Doll Museum.

 Getting to Lake Maggiore